Freedom of religion in Pakistan: Electoral process for non-Muslims

-According to Minorities Concern of Pakistan, forced conversion of Christian and Hindu girls are on the rise in Pakistan.
-Three international Christian organizations are planning to raise their voice on this issue in the UN.

-In Pakistan approximately 1000 girls from religious minority communities are forced to convert to Islam on yearly basis.
-Pakistani authorities have consistently failed to respond to numerous appeals to effectively tackle the persistent violation of the fundamental right to freedom of religion or faith.
-This includes a wide range of instances where religious minority groups have been subjected to oppression and discrimination.

 Ministry of Religious Affairs

 The Ministry of Religious Affairs, which is entrusted with safeguarding religious freedom, has on its masthead a Koranic verse: "Islam is the only religion acceptable to God."
 The Ministry claims that it spends 30 percent of its annual budget to assist indigent minorities, to repair minority places of worship, to set up minority-run small development schemes, and to celebrate minority festivals.
 However, religious minorities question its expenditures, observing that localities and villages housing minority citizens go without basic civic amenities.
 The National Commission for Justice and Peace (NCJP) of the Catholic Bishops' Conference, using official budget figures for expenditures in 1998, calculated that the Government actually spent $17 (PRs 850) on each Muslim and only $3.20 (PRs 160) on each religious minority citizen per month.

 Religious minority interests have also been represented by a Minorities Ministry, which has taken various forms and now sits under the Religious Affairs Ministry again, since June 2013.